aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 - Also point out the stream pipeline of stringList.stream(), map, and collect.

 ## Introduction: Filters
-So far we discussed about streams and how they can be manipulated via intermediate and terminal operations.
+So far we discussed how streams can be manipulated via intermediate and terminal operations.
 We've seen how to use the intermediate operation "map" and the terminal operations "forEach" and "collect".
 But what if we had a requirement where we only needed a subset of the data based on certain criteria?
 This is where a very useful intermediate operation called "filter" comes in.

 **What is a filter?**
-The filter method essentially selects elements based on a condition you provide.
-That's why the filter (Predicate condition) accepts a Predicate object, which provides a function that is applied to a condition.
+The filter method essentially selects a subset of elements from the original list based on a "Predicate" condition that is expressed as a Lambda.
+The _filter_ method accepts a Predicate object, which provides a function that is applied to a condition.
+We will see in the section on Functional Interfaces, that the Lambda is used to express the _Predicate_ functional interface, by taking an input value and producing a boolean.
 If the condition evaluates true, the object is selected.
-Otherwise, it will be ignored.
+Otherwise, it is ignored.

 **Example:**